Bank of Montreal v Stuart: Trial

 Jane Stuart brought an action in the Ontario High Court of Justice to rescind the various mortgages and security interests which she had granted.
 On 10 December 1907, the trial judge dismissed the action with costs, noting that "Mrs. Stuart is a lady of intelligence and refinement", who had been the sole executrix of her father's estate, totalling around $250,000.
 He noted that John Stuart denied that he had exerted any undue influence over his wife, and also that she had received shares in the company from her husband and the other shareholders, worth about $23,500, in exchange for the guarantees.
 The trial judge held that John Stuart had acted with "utmost good faith" towards both the bank and Jane Stuart.
 The trial judge rejected the argument that a married women must always receive independent legal advice.

 Ontario Court of Appeal

 Jane Stuart appealed to the Appellate Division of the Supreme Court of Ontario.
 A panel of four judges heard the appeal and gave their decision on 10 November 1908.

 The Court divided evenly.
-Two judges, Osler and MacLaren JJ.A., concluded that the trial judge was correct and would dismiss the appeal.
+Two judges, Justice Featherston Osler and Justice J.J.
+MacLaren, concluded that the trial judge was correct and would dismiss the appeal.